rechelon/rechelon.github.io/_posts/2019-02-06-setting-the-universe-on-fire.md

 When evaluating human choice in society and the wider universe the story is much the same.
 Every choice is a a branch with many further branches, and these branches fork to different degrees and at different depths.

 One option may contain a rich array of further options, but no more.
-An explosion of civil violence may shake off the norms and well worn habits of a society, leading to all kinds of novel situations, but with all such paths still quickly terminating in death or ruin.
+An explosion of civil violence may shake off the norms and well worn habits of a society, leading to all kinds of novel situations, but perhaps with all such paths still quickly terminating in death or ruin.
 A small explosion of brilliant fire, but a brief one, leaving nothing but passive ashen mud.

-Similarly one option may lead to a torturous decrease in options in the short term, going to a strictly structured school for example, in order to potentially expand one's options later.
+Similarly another option may lead to a decrease in options in the short term, going to a strictly structured school for example, or avoiding a temptation, in order to potentially expand one's options later.

 We could, in theory, index these potential pathways in physically real terms, like extent in space and time, and measure the particle by particle expanse of configuration states and possibility trees opened by an individual's choice.